 Deleting Individual User Data

-In G4 Analytics, it’s now possible to delete individual user data.
+In GA4, it's now possible to delete individual user data.
 In Universal Analytics, it was only possible to delete data within a set time range.
 This functionality is an improvement from a privacy perspective and makes it easier to respond to erasure requests under the GDPR.

 What are meaningful privacy improvements?